The Complete Guide To Juice Fasting And Juice Feasting

 2. Is your juicer safe to use for juice fasting?

 If you can, invest in a good gear juicer (like the Alpha Juicer or the Green Power Kempo) that will last you a lifetime in providing you fresh juices in the best form.
 Another disadvantage of using a centrifugal juicer is that it’s not as effective for juicing green vegetables which are the most important ingredients in a healing fast.
-Also, a word of caution, by using a centrifugal juicer, the result of your juice fast may not be as effective as if you would use a gear juicer.
+Also, a word of caution, by using a centrifugal juicer, the result of your juice fast may not be as optimum as if you would use a gear juicer.

 I’ve had people tell me that they get well too using a centrifugal juicer.
 Fine with that.
 But I’ve also come across people whose health had deteriorated even though drinking juices over the years, which I discovered were extracted using centrifugal juicers.
-The cause may or may not be the juicer used, but, understanding what oxidation does to the body, I would not take the chances of drinking oxidized juices.
+The cause may or may not be the type of juicer used, but, understanding what oxidation does to the body, I would not take the chances of drinking oxidized juices.
 You decide which way you want to go.